Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example input to this request is in the file [decrypt_encrypted_amount-input.json](files/decrypt_encrypted_amount-input.json).
 An example output to this request is in the file [decrypt_encrypted_amount-output.json](files/decrypt_encrypted_amount-output.json).

+## create_pub_to_sec_transfer_ext

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"from"` ... address of the sender account.

+- `"expiry"` ... unix timestamp of the expiry date of the transaction.

+- `"nonce"` ... nonce of the sender account.

+- `"keys"` ... mapping with the keys of the sender account.

+- `"energy"` ... max energy wanted for the transfer.

+- `"amount"` ... string containing the amount wanted to be transferred.

+The returned value is a JSON object with the following fields:

+- `"signatures"` ... list with signatures of the transaction with the provided keys.

+- `"transaction"` ... the serialized transaction that can be sent to the chain.

+An example input to this request is in the file [create_pub_to_sec_transfer-input.json](files/create_pub_to_sec_transfer-input.json).
+An example output to this request is in the file [create_pub_to_sec_transfer-output.json](files/create_pub_to_sec_transfer-output.json).

+## create_sec_to_pub_transfer_ext

+This function takes as input a NUL-terminated UTF8-encoded string.
+The string must be a valid JSON object with fields

+- `"from"` ... address of the sender account.

+- `"expiry"` ... unix timestamp of the expiry date of the transaction.

+- `"nonce"` ... nonce of the sender account.

+- `"keys"` ... mapping with the keys of the sender account.

+- `"energy"` ... max energy wanted for the transfer.

+- `"amount"` ... string containing the amount wanted to be transferred.

+- `"global"` ... same as in the `create_id_request_and_private_data` call

+- `"senderSecretKey"` ... the secret key of the sender account.

+- `"inputEncryptedAmount"` ... the encrypted amount generated when transferring an amount to the shielded balance or directly received from another account in another transfer.
+It must be a JSON object with the fields:
+      - `"aggEncryptedAmount"` ... the ciphered amount
+      - `"aggAmount"` ... the amount on plaintext
+      - `"index"` ... the index up to which the encrypted amounts on the account have been combined.

+The returned value is a JSON object with the following fields:

+- `"signatures"` ... list with signatures of the transaction with the provided keys.

+- `"transaction"` ... the serialized transaction that can be sent to the chain.

+- `"remaining"` ... the remaining encrypted balance.

+An example input to this request is in the file [create_sec_to_pub-input.json](files/create_sec_to_pub-input.json).
+An example output to this request is in the file [create_sec_to_pub-output.json](files/create_sec_to_pub-output.json).

 ## Example
 The [Example C program](example.c) that uses the library is available.
 This